bigbizze/pinescript-docs/final_combined_manual.md

 # Introduction

 This guide documents the changes made to Pine Script ™ from v4 to v5.
 It will guide you in the adaptation of existing Pine scripts to Pine Script ™ v5.
-See our [Release notes](Release notes) for a list of the new features in Pine Script ™ v5.
+See our  for a list of the new features in Pine Script ™ v5.

 The most frequent adaptations required to convert older scripts to v5 are: